 Deposits are stated at cost, which approximates market.
-Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned.
+Custodial credit risk is the risk that in the vent of a bank failure, the District's deposits may not be returned.
 Under state law, they must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
 These securities are held in the name of the pledging fiscal agent bank in a holding, or custodial bank that is mutually acceptable to both parties.

-As of June 30, 2022, the District's deposits were secured from risk by federal deposit insurance and pledged securities.
-The collected bank balances at June 30, 2022 was \$1,063,251.
-Deposits of the District are secured with \$250,000 of FDIC insurance and \$1,072,660 in pledged securities.
+As of June 30, 2023, the District's deposits were secured from risk by federal deposit insurance and pledged securities.
+The collected bank balances at June 30, 2023 was \$845,293.
+Deposits of the District are secured with \$250,000 of FDIC insurance and \$1,000,000 letter of credit in pledged securities.
+Book balances as of June 30, 2023 amount to \$773,860 which includes petty cash of \$700.